OfficerChul/webDev101/j_Week_10/Week_10.md

 ```
 import { BrowserRouter } from `react`
 ```
-Wrap all the codes that you use in this project, means
+Wrap all the codes that you use in this project.

 <p align='center'><img src='./images/router1.jpg'/></p>

 > If you want more information about `BrowserRouter`, please click [here](https://www.geeksforgeeks.org/reactjs-router/#:~:text=React%20Router%20is%20a%20standard,in%20sync%20with%20the%20URL.).

-2. Import `Routes and Route` from `react`
+2. Import `Routes`, and`Route` from `react`

 ```
 import { Routes, Route } from `react`
 ```

-and wrap the portion of the code that you want to change.
+and wrap the portion of the code that you want to change with `Routes`.

 <p align='center'><img src='./images/router2.jpg'/></p>

 Now, you set that only the wrapped portion will be changed from the browser.
-This is boost the efficiency of the website.
+This boosts the efficiency of the website.

-3. Put the componenets that you want to be navigated.
+3. Put the components in `<Routes>` tag that you want to be navigated using `<Route>` tag.

 ```
 <Route path='/' element={<[component-name] />} />